Battle of Rossbach: Terrain and maneuvers

-While the artilleries kept up their noisy exchange, holding the Duke's attention, Frederick sent scouts to find a decent crossing of the Saale, since the one at Weissenfels was not usable.
-There was little he could do at the burned bridge; to cross the river under Saxe-Hildburghausen's nose, in the face of fire, would have been foolish.
+While the artilleries kept up their noisy exchange, holding the Duke's attention, Frederick sent scouts to find a decent crossing of the Saale, since the one at Weissenfels was unusable.
+There was little he could do at the burnt bridge; to cross the river under Saxe-Hildburghausen's nose, in the face of fire, would have been foolish.
 Across the river, the Allies had a physical barrier to protect them; they could also use their position to watch Frederick's movement.
 Inexplicably, though, Saxe-Hildburghausen gave up this advantage and retired toward Burgwerben and Tagewerben, counting on the intervening hills to protect him.
 Soubise had advanced from Reichardtswerben through Kaynau, and they met up at Großkorbetha.
 Their advanced guard patrolled Merseburg, and sought some information from the local inhabitants.
 Although the local Saxon peasants might have disliked the Prussians, they disliked the French and Austrian-allied Reichsarmee even more, and they gave up little information.
 Neither Saxe-Hildburghausen nor Soubise had an idea what Frederick intended, or indeed, what he was doing.
 Marshal Keith reached Merseburg and found the bridge there destroyed, with the Reichsarmee and French prepared to hold the other side of the river.
 By the night of 3 November, Frederick's engineers finished their new bridges and the entire Prussian line advanced across the Saale.
 As soon as Frederick had crossed the river, he sent 1,500 cavalry under the command of Friedrich Wilhelm von Seydlitz to raid the Allied camp.
 He planned to attack it the next day, but the surprise raid frightened Soubise into moving during the night to a more secure position.
 On 4 November, Frederick moved to his camp at Rossbach.

-On the Allied side, the officers, both French and Austrian, were frustrated by their superiors' timidity.
-Clearly, Frederick's position was precarious, and the Prussians were outnumbered.
-One officer, Pierre-Joseph Bourcet, convinced Soubise that they should attack Frederick in the morning, by swinging to Frederick's left flank and cutting his line of retreat.
+On the Allied side, the officers, both French and Reichsarmee, were frustrated by their superiors' timidity.
+Clearly, Frederick's position was precarious, the Prussians outnumbered.
+One officer, Pierre-Joseph Bourcet convinced Soubise that they should attack Frederick in the morning, by swinging to Frederick's left flank and cutting his line of retreat.
 This would, Bourcet thought, finish the campaign.
 After some persuasion Soubise and Saxe-Hildburghausen were convinced and everyone went to sleep.
 In the morning of 5 November, some of the Allied troops went out to forage, and Soubise received a notice from Saxe-Hildburghausen, something to the effect of not a moment to be lost, we should advance, gain the heights and attack from the side.
 Until that point, Soubise had done nothing to rouse the French troops to action.